Who We Are

 - Generate timely, high quality written and verbal reports and other communications to office and regional leadership.

-Networking & Partnership
+Networking & Partnership:

-- Build relationships of mutual trust and benefit, and develop and maintain strategic and mutually supportive partnerships, with government and non-government partners, in Malaysia and in survivor home countries, to support holistic restoration services for IJM survivor services participants;
+- Build relationships of mutual trust and benefit, and develop and maintain strategic and mutually supportive partnerships, with government and non-government partners, in Indonesia and in survivor home countries, to support holistic restoration services for IJM survivor services participants;

-General Accounting & Statutory Compliance
+General Accounting & Statutory Compliance:

 - Develop and manage the budget for survivor care services and related capacity building, spending funds according to IJM’s budgetary and stewardship principles.